Most common causes of tractor injuries

 However, an operator can also find themselves in harms way due to an unfortunate trip or fall.
 Unsafe practices and fatigue causing lack of concentration also add to the risk of a runover, by trying to “save time“ drivers may attempt to start the engine from outside the cab or try to jump off or on a vehicle whilst it is in gear.

-Just last month, in August 2020, a farmer in New Zealand suffered injuries to his hip, chest and abdomen after the tractor he was working on lurched forward on top of him.
+In August 2020, a farmer in New Zealand suffered injuries to his hip, chest and abdomen after the tractor he was working on lurched forward on top of him.

 The problem with tractor Power Take-Off (PTO) shafts is that when unguarded, loose items such as clothing, hair and jewellery can become entangled in the PTO.
 As a power source for attachments such as post-hole diggers, there are several ways to reduce the risk of amputation, disability, injury and death due to a PTO.
 In Western Australia, a farmer was fined $20,000 after one of their workers had their arm amputated by a grain roller mill driven by a PTO that was attached to a tractor.